Frequently Asked Questions

 How Can I Prepare for THE PROGRAM?

-Admitted students will receive a homework assignment before the start of the program, which will include studying the Elementary Introduction to the Wolfram Language interactive textbook.
-Students can also read computational essays from previous years and take interesting classes from Wolfram U.
+Admitted students will receive a homework assignment before the start of the program, which will include working through the interactive Wolfram U course Creative Computation.
+Students can also read computational essays from previous years and take other interesting classes from Wolfram U.

 Do you provide letters of recommendation?